Our Top Picks

 Best Overall: Ryobi 20-Inch 40V Battery Lawn Mower

-This highly-rated model from one of the leading power tool manufacturers offers easy operation and quality components and is recommended by almost everyone that buys it.
+This cordless model from one of the leading power tool manufacturers offers easy operation and quality components and is recommended by almost everyone that buys it.
 Unlike some entry-level models, this model from Ryobi features a brushless motor for less resistance and greater durability.
 And while it isn’t self-propelled, people report that it’s easy to maneuver and operate—even for pre-teens with adult supervision.
 You can adjust the cutting height to one of seven settings with a single lever.
 And while this mower can mulch or bag clippings, you will need to purchase a separate accessory if you want to side discharge them.

 Available for a few hundred dollars, the Ryobi 20-inch 40V Battery Lawn Mower won’t break the bank or nickel and dime you with the cost of fuel, oil, and spark plugs!
 This battery lawn mower is our top choice if you want the convenience of an electric mower without the hassle of a cord.